 A constant is something whose value is fixed as soon as you finalize its input.
-A constant can be either a numeric value, or a calculation formula (such as 7+3, sin30, A1×2, etc.) that does not have an equal sign (=) in front of it.
-Inputting (=) in front of it.
-Inputting (=) in the cell (when Deg is selected as the Angle unit).
+A constant can be either a numeric value, or a calculation formula (such as 7+3, sin30, A1 $\times$ 2, etc.) that does not have an equal sign (=) in front of it.
+Inputting sin 3 0 EXE, for example will cause the value 0.5 (the calculation result) to appear in the cell (when Deg is selected as the Angle unit).